-Sources: Fraser Institute Survey of Land-Use Regulation, 2014, 2016; authors' calculations.
+Sources: Fraser Institute Survey of Land-Use Regulation; authors' calculations.

 Uncertainty about timelines appears to be a relatively mild deterrent to development in many CEC municipalities.
-Notable exceptions to this generalization are Strathcona County, Rocky View County and Calgary-all in the mild-to-strong deterrent range with TUI ratings above 3-and Foothills No. 31, Strathmore and Cochrane, which are perceived as not deterring development.
+Notable exceptions to this generalization are Rocky View County and Calgary-both in the mild-to-strong deterrent range with TUI ratings above 3-and Strathmore and Cochrane, which are perceived as not deterring development.

-Approval timelines are an important component of established measures of residential land-use regulation (Gyourko, Saiz, and Summers, 2008; Quigley, Raphael, and Rosenthal, 2008).
-Long and uncertain approval timelines can make the supply of new housing less responsive to demand, with negative consequences for anyone looking to enter the market (see Green, Herzog, and Filipowicz, 2015; Green, Filipowicz, Lafleur, and Herzog, 2016; and Mayer and Somerville, 2000 for a more detailed discussion).
+Approval timelines are an important component of established measures of residential land-use regulation (Gyourko, Saiz, and Summers, 2008; Quigley,

+Raphael, and Rosenthal, 2008).
+Long and uncertain approval timelines can make the supply of new housing less responsive to demand, with negative consequences for anyone looking to enter the market (see Green, Herzog, and Filipowicz, 2015 and Mayer and Somerville, 2000 for a more detailed discussion).